 LEAF is committed to actively and systematically furthering reconciliation with Indigenous peoples throughout the territory known as Canada and within our own organization.
 Prioritizing reconciliation and working to reduce the harm caused by Canada’s colonial legal and social systems is the first priority identified in LEAF’s Strategic Plan, 2021-2026.

-As part of our work to advance this priority, LEAF is creating an Indigenous Summer Scholar Program.
-The inaugural Indigenous Summer Scholar program will run from May to August 2022 (16 weeks total).
+As part of our work to advance this priority, LEAF created an Indigenous Summer Scholar Program in 2022.
+The Indigenous Summer Scholar program will run from May to August 2023 (16 weeks total).

 LEAF’s Indigenous Summer Scholar Program will provide an Indigenous law student studying in the territory known as Canada with the opportunity to gain first-hand experience in feminist advocacy, receive valuable on-the-job training and mentorship, and learn more about advancing substantive equality rights through litigation, law reform, and education.

 The student will also be connected with an Indigenous legal scholar and/or practitioner as a mentor to assist with building the student’s confidence and capacity as a future member of the legal profession and/or advocate for Indigenous communities.